Aimonica-Brands/aimonica-core-solana/README.md

     -   **Signer:** User
     -   **Args:**
         -   `amount`: The number of tokens to stake.
         -   `duration_days`: The staking duration.
-Supported values: 1, 7, 14, 30.
+Must be a value present in the project's `allowed_durations` list.
         -   `stake_id`: A client-generated unique ID for the stake.

 -   `unstake(stake_id: u64)`: Allows a user to withdraw their tokens after the staking lock-up period has ended.
 The unstake fee will be deducted from the staked amount.